-The Achievement Measures are embedded in the Patient Management Tool*.
+The Achievement Measures are embedded in the Registry Tool.
 They are:

 - ACEI/ARB or ARNI Prescribed Prior to Discharge (When LVEF ≤40): Percentage of patients with a diagnosis of AF or atrial flutter, with HF with an LVEF ≤40, who were prescribed an ACEI, ARB or ARNI prior to discharge.